Real or Fake?

 “And when you enter, you will see in the stone the actual footprint of Jesus where He lifted from the earth when He ascended into heaven.”

 Really?
+She can't be serious!
 We had been to many sites in Israel that claimed to be the place where any number of things had happened in the life of Jesus: The mountain where He gave his most famous sermon; the dark cell in Herod’s palace where Jesus was held during His trial.
 I can still remember the feeling of walking on stones that my Savior’s feet had touched.

 There were controversies surrounding several of the locations, but they were plausible, even if they couldn’t all be verified.
 The events had actually happened.
 I knew they had.
 I didn’t really need to know the exact location to confirm my faith.
 It was enough to be in the land where my Savior walked, preached, healed, suffered, died, and rose.